phaustin/a301_eoas/_sources/notebooks/windows_install.md

 conda activate a301
 ```

 7. Start `jupyter lab` and run the `get_landsat_bands.ipynb` notebook.
-Note that the new environment includes `earthaccess` etc., so no need go install those.
+Note that the new environment includes `earthaccess` etc., so no need to install those.
 Report any issues on piazza.